I7-Examples/When-in-Rome-1/docs/source.txt

 The last thing you see clearly is Esther on an adjacent table, fetal, with a bright metal hat fitted over her head.";
 		end the game saying "This can't be good";
 	otherwise;
-		now the creature is identified;
+		now the creature is known;
 		say "'I believe this one is from [the moon understood],' you announce loudly, for the benefit of the unseen men spying on you.

 'Excellent,' says a voice from the loudspeaker above you.
 It sounds genuinely relieved.
 'Stay there a moment, please.'